Buildforce/Olingo-odata4-jpa-processorOld/jpa-tutorial/Tutorials/SpecialTopics/4-4-InstanceBasedAuthorizations.md

 ```

 ## Important note
 The mentioned mechanism creating a join allows a quick and easy introduction of instance restrictions, but comes with a draw back.
 The join introduces a new field/property without (business) relevance.
 This can lead at `$filter` requests to unwanted results.
-Lets have a look at a small example:<br>
+Let us have a look at a small example:<br>
-Lets assume that not all user shall see all the Roles of a Company, so we create a join for roles as well:
+Let assume that not all user shall see all the Roles of a Company, so we create a join for roles as well:
 ```SQL
 CREATE TABLE "RoleRestriction" (